-Most of us have heard about SENSEX, NIFTY is increasing or decreasing at some or other point in our life.
-These SENSEX and NIFTY are the indices run by BSE and NSE respectively.
-We will be coming to these indices later on in this article.
-When I heard about BSE or NSE or SENSEX or NIFTY they all seem to be same and I was never sure why the hell I should be worried about these things.
-But these Stock Exchanges or Stock Market is very much necessary for a nation.
+Most of us have heard about SENSEX or NIFTY at some or other point in our life.
+The SENSEX and NIFTY are the indices run by BSE and NSE respectively.
+We will talk about these indices later on in this section.
+When I heard about BSE or NSE or SENSEX or NIFTY they did not matter much to me and they were very confusing to understand.
 Do not be amazed if I tell you a healthy stock market corresponds to growing economy which directly co-relates to a growing nation.
 Therefore the Stock Market is very much necessary for a nation.

 Now let me give you an example of why we need a stock market.

 One fine day I was having a beer with my 2 besties.
 We were discussing our career and future prospects.
 Then I proposed to them a business idea of selling T-shirt merchandise.
 Both of them got excited about the idea and were willing to be a part of it.
 But both of them were busy with their jobs.
 They decided to support me financially.
 Assume that we started our business next month with the basic capital I had and the rest contributed by my mates.
 Now, I and my mates are the promoters of the company.
 And after a month, I was lucky and my hard work paid off.
 We started earning decent profits within a month of starting my business.